• Skip to primary navigation

 Plastic Wrap Replacements - Charles Viancin Silicone LIds

-Silicone Lids as Plastic Wrap Replacements
+Silicone Lids as Plastic Wrap Alternatives

 So much of the way I used to use plastic wrap was to cover a bowl – usually then into the fridge.
 Since avoiding food waste is a crucial part to living sustainably, making sure your food stays fresh is really important.